Germany's wines and wine regions

 Heroldrebe – Producing light rosé wines, this late-ripening grape is found in the Pfalz, Reheinhessen and Württemberg regions in decreasing numbers.

-Domina – This promising newcomer produces red wines with deep color and complex, full-bodied flavor and is planted mostly in Franken.
+Domina – This promising newcomer produces red wines with deep color and complex, full-bodied flavor.

 Germany’s wine regions

-Ahr – This tiny region on the Ahr River in Rheinland-Pfalz produces some of Germany’s best red wines in one of the most difficult red wine growing, northern climates in the country.
-Vines literally cling to steep slate and volcanic rock ledges above the river that aid in ripening.
-Visit a spa in Bad Neuenahr-Ahrweiler between wine events.
+Ahr – This tiny region on the Ahr River in Rheinland-Pfalz produces some of Germany’s best red wines in one of the most difficult red wine-growing climates in the country.
+Vines cling to steep slate and volcanic rock ledges above the river that aid in ripening.

 Baden – Germany’s warmest and longest region runs from the Rhine to the Swiss border and shores of Lake Constance.
 Numerous wine varieties grow here.
-The 124-mile Baden Wine Route winds through some of Germany’s most beautiful towns and scenery as it passes through six Baden wine districts including Ortenau, Kaiserstuhl, Tuniberg, Breisgau and Markgräflerland.
+The 124-mile-long Baden Wine Route winds through some of Germany’s most beautiful towns and scenery as it passes through six Baden wine districts.

-Franken – This region in northwest Bavaria grows several varieties, but Müller- Thurgau is the most planted.
-Many regional quality wines are bottled in the unusually shaped Bocksbeutel, a squat and flattened bottle.
-Notable towns of the region include Rothenburg ob der Tauber and Würzburg; most towns hold their own wine fest each year.
+Franken – This region in northwest Bavaria grows several varieties, but Müller-Thurgau is the most planted.
+Many regional quality wines are sold in the unusually shaped Bocksbeutel, a squat and flattened bottle.
+Notable towns of the region include Rothenburg ob der Tauber and Würzburg.

-Hessische Bergstrasse – Bordering the Rhine just north of Heidelberg (home of one of the world’s largest and oldest wine barrels) is Germany’s smallest wine region that produces fragrant, fruity, full-bodied quality white wines.
-Head to one of their local fests, as their wines are scarcely found outside of the region.
+Hessische Bergstrasse – Bordering the Rhine, just north of Heidelberg, is Germany’s smallest wine region that produces fragrant, fruity, full-bodied quality white wines.
+Head to one of the local fests, as these wines are scarcely found outside of the region.

-Mittelrhein – Half-timbered houses, medieval castles and other sites of cultural and historical significance are found along the way in this wine region on the Rhine.
-That includes the 40-mile stretch of the Rhine Gorge between Koblenz and Bingen, a UNESCO World Heritage site.
-Take a river cruise during Rhine in Flames and visit both St. Goarshausen and Oberwesel’s annual wine fests.
+Mittelrhein – Sites of cultural and historical significance are found along the way in this wine region on the Rhine that includes the 40-mile stretch of the Rhine Gorge between Koblenz and Bingen, a UNESCO World Heritage site.

 Mosel-Saar-Ruwer – Germany’s oldest region follows the Mosel, Saar and Ruwer rivers and is known for world-class Rieslings.
-Romans grew wine here more than 2,000 years ago; the vineyards are also some of the world’s steepest, planted in 65- and 70-degree gradients.
+The vineyards are also some of the world’s steepest, planted in 65- and 70-degree gradients.
 The vines are trained to grow along special, heart-shaped stakes to aid laborers who handpick and work along the precariously positioned rows.

-Nahe – This region follows the Nahe River where it meets the Rhine at Bingen then south to Monzingen.
-Several vineyards and towns host annual harvest festivals, tastings and open-cellar days to celebrate the quality, predominately white wines produced in Nahe.
+Nahe – This region follows the Nahe River where it meets the Rhine at Bingen, then south to Monzingen.
+Several vineyards and towns host annual harvest festivals, tastings and open-cellar days.

-Pfalz – Germany’s second largest region often yields the largest wine crop.
+Pfalz – Germany’s second-largest region often yields the largest wine crop.
 The sheer number of vines and the region’s beauty can be enjoyed by vehicle along the Deutsche Weinstrasse.
-This 50-mile scenic wine road was established in 1935 to help local vintners move their crops.
-Bad Dürkheim’s Wurstmarkt is considered the world’s largest wine festival.
+This 50-mile-long scenic wine road was established in 1935 to help local vintners move their crops.

 Rheingau – Near Wiesbaden, the Rhine curves toward the west and flows through 12.5 miles of the heart of this world-renowned wine region.
-You can follow the route, see the stunning wine estates and visit during open cellar days for a taste.
-Don’t miss the Rheingau culinary wine fest in Wiesbaden; international chefs pair their gastronomic delights with the region’s best wines.
+You can follow the route, see the stunning wine estates and visit during open-cellar days for a taste.
+Don’t miss the Rheingau culinary wine fest in Wiesbaden.

-Rheinhessen – Germany’s largest wine region sits between Mainz, Worms and Bingen and is known for its commercially exported wines, such as Liebfrauenmilch, a sweet, mellow wine originally made from grapes around the Liebfrauenkirche in Worms.
-Today, however, several young winemakers are changing history as they create fresh, innovative and dynamic wines that are receiving top quality classifications.
+Rheinhessen – Germany’s largest wine region sits between Mainz, Worms and Bingen and is known for commercially exported wines, such as Liebfrauenmilch, a sweet, mellow wine.
+Today, however, several young winemakers are changing history as they create innovative and dynamic wines that are receiving top quality classifications.

 Saale-Unstrut – This small northeastern region along the Saale and Unstrut rivers boasts vines that have been cultivated since A.D.
-998. Due to its climate, yields are low and most are dry varietals with marked acidity and bouquet.
+998. Due to its climate, yields are low and most are dry varietals with marked acidity and noteworthy bouquets.

-Sachsen – Just north of Dresden along the Elbe River is Germany’s easternmost and third smallest wine region.
-Much like those vineyards of Saale-Unstrut, the climate allows for the best yields from early-ripening varieties such as Müller-Thurgau, and are usually vinified dry.
+Sachsen – Just north of Dresden, along the Elbe River, is Germany’s easternmost and third-smallest wine region.
+Much like the vineyards of Saale-Unstrut, the climate allows for the best yields from early-ripening varieties, such as Müller-Thurgau, which are usually vinified dry.

-Württemberg – Located within the state of Baden-Württemberg, the region follows the slopes of the Neckar River and stretches from Stuttgart to Heilbronn and down to Lake Constance.
-As one of the warmest regions, it produces more red wines than white, and many different varieties.
+Württemberg – Located within Baden-Württemberg, this region follows the slopes of the Neckar River and stretches from Stuttgart to Heilbronn and down to Lake Constance.
 While the region produces the most red wines, its vintners are mainly “hobby” growers with small vineyards.